syedNaveedullah/LifeLinkCare/front-end/README.md

 # lifelinkcare
-awareness among the people by making a scanner
+awareness of medication error in the society